-- a) Development adjacent to municipal sanitary sewage disposal facilities including sewage lagoons shall be discouraged.
-Where such development is proposed it shall be limited to passive recreation and open space uses. - b) Unless more restrictive setbacks are specified in Provincial legislation or policy, setbacks from municipal sanitary sewage disposal facilities are detailed in Table E and c) Where a change in land use is proposed adjacent to any municipal sanitary sewage disposal facility the onus shall be on the proponent to demonstrate that the use is not sensitive to odour.
+L1.6 DEVELOPMENT ADJACENT TO MUNICIPAL SANITARY SEWAGE DISPOSAL FACILITIES a) Development adjacent to municipal sanitary sewage disposal facilities including sewage lagoons shall be discouraged.
+Where such development is proposed it shall be limited to passive recreation and open space uses.

+b) Unless more restrictive setbacks are specified in Provincial legislation or policy, setbacks from municipal sanitary sewage disposal facilities are detailed in Table E and shall be measured from the footprint of the facility with a reasonable future expansion considered.

+Table E: Setbacks from Components of Municipal Sewage System Facility Minimum Setback Non-residential uses adjacent to municipal sewage treatment plant 150 metres Residential uses adjacent to municipal sewage treatment plant 200 metres All uses from waste stabilization pond 400 metres All uses from hauled sewage lagoon 400 metres c) Where a change in land use is proposed adjacent to any municipal sanitary sewage disposal facility the onus shall be on the proponent to demonstrate that the use is not sensitive to odour.
 Where necessary, separation distances and other mitigative measures, potentially including warning clauses registered on title, shall be required to adequately address any compatibility concerns.